bydemihu/Interactive-Lab-Hub/Lab 1/README.md

-- **Setting:** Where and when does this interaction happen? (a jungle, a kitchen, a spaceship corridor, a nightclub, a harbor at night)
-  - An office building for a finance/trading company.
+- **Setting:** Where and when does this interaction happen? (a jungle, a kitchen, a spaceship corridor, a nightclub, a harbor at night) An office building for a finance/trading company.
 Daytime.
 - **Players:** Who is involved?
 Who else is present?
 Think through everyone in the setting, not just the primary user.
-  - Daytraders/brokers who work at this finance company.
+   Daytraders/brokers who work at this finance company.
 - **Activity:** What is happening between the players and the light?
-   - Once they notice the light turn red (indicating falling stock prices), the players rush to sell their stock before it fully crashes.
+   The light indicates stock market prices: green when it trends up, red when it trends down, amber when it's unchanged.
+The players periodically glance at the orb while they work.
+Once they notice the light turn red (indicating falling stock prices), the players rush to sell their stock before the price fully crashes.
 - **Goals:** What is each player trying to do?
-   - Each player is trying to maximize their profit by buying and trading stock at the right time based on the trend the light indicates.
+   Each player is trying to maximize their profit by buying and trading stock at the right time based on the trend the light indicates.

 **Describe your setting, players, activity, and goals here.**